Russian politicians offer mixed view of Gorbachev's legacy | Law-Order

 "Gorbachev has given an impulse to ending the Cold War and he sincerely wanted to believe that it will be over and a new romantic period will start between the renewed Soviet Union and the collective West," Peskov said.

-Members of the Kremlin-controlled parliament sought to follow a similar path, hailing Gorbachev's historic role but lamenting the Soviet collapse.
+Members of the Kremlin-controlled parliament sought followed a similar path, hailing Gorbachev's historic role but lamenting the Soviet collapse.

 Leonid Slutsky, the head of the foreign affairs committee in the lower house, the State Duma, hailed Gorbachev as "the most remarkable politician of his time'', but described him as a "contradictory" figure whose reforms "played into the hands of those who were trying to wipe the USSR off the world's map."
 Sergei Mironov, the leader of the Just Russia party, told the official Tass news agency that Gorbachev "was like a breath of fresh air, embodying the hopes for colossal changes," but added that his policies led to "the loss of a great country" and became a "tragedy for generations of Russians''.